 But if the only time you use your microphone is when you make a call, an external mic probably isn’t the best choice for you and will end up sitting in your desk’s “stuff” drawer.

-Best External Mics for iPhone: What to Consider
+External Microphone for iPhone: What to Consider?

 Depending on your intended use for your microphone, you’ll be comfortable with different levels of portability and shape.
 For example, if you want to use your mic only at home, you might be fine with a small converter for use with larger desktop mics, but if you plan to record yourself out in the field you might want something much smaller that can fold up in your pocket or clip onto your shirt.